stromerbike/meta-medusa-dist/README.md

 - set "Runint Utilities ---> runsvdir" to N; Remark: Not needed with systemd.
 - set "Runint Utilities ---> sv" to N; Remark: Not needed with systemd.
 - set "Runint Utilities ---> svc" to N; Remark: To avoid conflicts with daemontools(-encore) / Not needed with systemd.
+- set "Runint Utilities ---> svok" to N; Remark: To avoid conflicts with daemontools(-encore) / Not needed with systemd.
+- set "Runint Utilities ---> svlogd" to N; Remark: Not needed with systemd.
 - set "Shells ---> Choose which shell is aliased to 'sh' name" to none;
 - set "Shells ---> ash" to N; Remark: Not needed with bash.
 - set "Shells ---> cttyhack" to N; Remark: Not needed with systemd.